-Because of either the quality of the well screens in key localities or because of significant uncertainties in plume disposition or hydrologic gradients, this report recommends the following: (1) complete borehole CdV-16-3(i) as a regional monitoring well; (2) replace Screens 1 and 2 in R-25 with a new single-screen well; (3) rehabilitate Screen 2 of well CdV-R-37-2 so that it can produce R&R groundwater data.
-In addition, it is recommended that the well-monitoring network be reevaluated periodically as additional wells are drilled and as more data are collected.
+Because of either the quality of the well screens in key localities or because of significant uncertainties in plume disposition or hydrologic gradients, this report recommends the following: (1) complete borehole CdV-16-3(i) as a regional monitoring well; (2) replace Screens 1 and 2 in R-25 with a new two-screen well; and (3) rehabilitate Screen 2 of well CdV-R-37-2 so it can produce R&R groundwater data.
+In addition, because the near-field well network detects contaminants with less than 95% confidence and a goal of the monitoring network is to be able to detect contaminant releases from TA-16 with >95% confidence long before such releases might impinge on the production wells, it is recommended that an additional well be drilled downgradient of TA-16 between R-18 and CdV-R-15-3 to increase the confidence level of contaminant detection in the near-field well network.
+The well-monitoring network will be evaluated periodically for confidence level in contaminant detection as additional wells are drilled and as more data are collected.